RoboJackets/robocup-firmware/doc/screen-howto.md

 ## Step 2: Turn on the robot

 ## Step 3: Open `screen` (or `minicom`)
 Run the program of your choice in the directory `/dev/ttyACM0`.
-If are using `screen`, you will have to run it *after* starting the robot/flashing the firmware.
-Minicom should automatically detect when the folder exists and the robot starts.
+If are using `screen`, you will have to run it *after* starting the robot/flashing the firmware. `minicom` should automatically detect when the folder exists and the robot starts.

 ## Step 4: Read the debug messages
 You should now be seeing debug messages in your terminal.
 You can also add timestamps to your messages if you are using `minicom` by pressing `Ctrl-A-N` simultaneously.